Pirates vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have played as the underdog in five of their past 10 games and have gone 4-1 in those contests.
+- In five games as the underdog over the last 10 matchups, the Pirates have posted a mark of 3-2.

-- In their last 10 matchups with a total posted by oddsmakers, the Pirates and their foes are 5-4-1 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by sportsbooks, the Pirates and their foes are 5-4-1 when it comes to hitting the over.

-- The Pirates have compiled a 3-2-0 record against the runline over their previous 10 games (bookmakers set runlines in five of those games).
+- The Pirates' ATS record is 2-2-0 over their previous 10 matchups (four of those contests had runlines set by sportsbooks).

 Pirates Betting Records & Stats

-- Pittsburgh and its opponents have gone over the total this season in 31 of its 64 opportunities.
+- Pittsburgh's games have gone over the total in 32 of its 65 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!